 The past: A world led, designed and defined by men.

-The future: A world led, designed and defined by women and men.
+The future: A world led, designed and defined by everyone.

 The present: The transition.
 Yes, we’ve put you on the transition team.

 I’ve been captivated by this notion of all of us being on the transition team.

 Imagine you were hired into a company to job x – let’s say to manage the marketing team.
 You notice that the old way of doing things at the company doesn’t work so great.
 In small pockets of the business, you see a new way of doing things emerging – a way that makes a lot more sense.
 You keep hearing side conversation where people are talking about the business in such a wiser, healthier way than what you hear in the mainstream conversations.